 Giving to charities is on a decline.
 Corporate contributions, especially, have declined from a high of 2.1 percent at its peak in 1986 to just around 0.8 percent in 2012.

 It’s understandable.
-With every transaction scrutinized, traditional corporate philanthropy is considered an inappropriate use of funds.
+With every transaction scrutinized, traditional corporate philanthropy is considered inappropriate use of funds.
 And yet, the demand for socially responsible companies grows.
 In fact:

 - 90% of U.S. consumers say they would switch brands to one associated with a cause, given comparable price and quality, reports the2015 Cone Communications/Ebiquity Global CSR Study